-When sufficient number of differential equations is collected and stored in $\mathcal{E}$, Gr\"obner basis is applied for solving the equations system to recover the initial state.
-This process follows the similar procedure as done in the case of ACORN.
-Note that in this attack, we also include the first 256 bits original keystream equations into the equation system $\mathcal{E}$ to facilitate the equation solving process, due to the larger state size of MORUS.
+Once a sufficient number of differential equations has been collected and stored in $\mathcal{E}$, a Gr\"obner basis is applied to solve the system and recover the initial state.
+This procedure follows a similar approach to that used for ACORN.
+Note that in this attack, we also include the first 256 bits of the original keystream equations into the equation system $\mathcal{E}$ to make it more constrained, due to the larger state size of MORUS.